Qarik-Group/ultimate-guide-to-bosh/docs/networking.md

 I will try hard to never discuss [IPv6](https://en.wikipedia.org/wiki/IPv6_address) again.

 As a consumer of computers, networking and addressing of computers talking to each other is hidden. `google.com` in a browser just works.
-For there you go to other URLs and their pages appear in your browser.
+From there you go to other URLs and their pages appear in your browser.
 It all just works.
 But you're no longer a consumer of computers.
 You are a purveyor of fine software systems.

 ## Why Learn Networking?